NHBSystems/NHB_AD7124/README.md

 - Probably a bunch of other stuff I am not thinking of right now

 ### Partially implemented / not fully tested
-- Continuous conversion mode
-- Calibration modes
+- Modes other than single conversion (i.e. continuos, shutdown, calibration)

 ### Not implemented yet
 - CRC checks on SPI communication